watson-developer-cloud/node-red-labs/README.md

 # Watson-Node-Red-examples

-This Github project consists of a collection of examples on how to use the Watson nodes in Node-RED (Basic and advanced labs).
+Collection of examples on how to use the Watson nodes in [Node-RED](http://nodered.org/) (Basic and advanced labs).
 The basic labs are simple standalone examples of how to call each individual Watson Node-RED nodes and the advanced labs are where different Watson Node-RED nodes are combined to create more complex applications.

 To use these nodes you first have to set up your environment.
 The information on [this page](/introduction_to_node_red/README.md) will get you started in a few minutes.
 It helps you with: